 In addition, the program must contain at least 12 hours at the graduate level in courses outside Mechanical Engineering and Materials Science.

 The student seeking the degree Master of Science in Engineering Science must submit an acceptable thesis.
-Programs leading to this degree must be approved by the Chairman of the Mechanical Engineering Department.
+Programs leading to this degree must be approved by the Chairman of the Department of Mechanical Engineering.